The start of another treble

 1981 - Kenny Dalglish netted the only goal of Scotland’s World Cup qualifier in Israel, who included Avi Cohen.
 Graeme Souness and future red John Wark both also played.

 2011 – Future red Samed Yeşil netted as Germany Under-17’s beat England 3-1 in the Algarve Tournament.
-Keeper Tyrell Belford made his debut at this level, with Jack Dunn and Matty Regan alsol on the losing side.
+Keeper Tyrell Belford made his debut at this level, with Jack Dunn, Matty Regan and future red Emre Can all also in action.

 Young future reds at Anfield